jst-qaml/framework-modeling-tool/docs/manual.md

 - The language in the images is Japanese due to issues with changing Astah's language settings.
 - Some screenshots from the provided videos/slides have been used.
-- If any included images cannot use, please replace them as necessary.
+- If any included images cannot be used, please replace them as necessary.

 ## Details
 ### Compatible with
 - astah System Safety
-    - Version: ???
+    - Version: 8 (Model Version 9)

 ## Plugin Overview

-This plugin allows you to efficiently repair ML models within Astah.
+This plugin allows you to run the Multi-view Modeling Framework for ML System (M3S) process within Astah* System Safety.
 While referring to the Process Guide View, create an ML Canvas, AI Project Canvas, KAOS Goal Model, etc., and investigate under what conditions it is best to repair the ML model.
 By providing a separate ML model learning mechanism in the backend, you can easily repair ML models and check the results from Astah.